klezovics/fe-study-plan/PLAN.md

 - Web design basics
 - How to convert figma to code ?

-# Testing libs
+# Web Design
+- Site navigation
-- Jest
+- Colors
-- React Testing Library
+- Typography
-- Playwright
+- Layout

 # Projects
 - Do 5 projects based on Youtube tutorials based on react/next.js